Languages Across the Curriculum

-The Languages across the Curriculum (LAC) program offers students the opportunity to use world languages in a variety of courses outside the departments of languages and literatures.
-The program aims to promote a full understanding of world regions while demonstrating the relevance of practical language skills across the disciplines.
-Participation in LAC enables students to
+The program aims to promote a better understanding of world regions while demonstrating the relevance of practical language skills across the disciplines.

-- explore how course topics relate to world regions that speak the target language,
+- Describe how course topics relate to world regions that speak the target language;

-Administratively housed in the Center for European Studies, the LAC program receives support from the College of Arts and Sciences and from seven international and area studies centers: the Center for European Studies, the Center for Global Initiatives, the African Studies Center, the Institute for the Study of the Americas, the Carolina Center for the Study of the Middle East and Muslim Civilizations, and the Carolina Asia Center.
+Administratively housed in the Center for Global Initiatives, the LAC program receives support from the College of Arts and Sciences and from six Title VI National Resources Centers for international and area studies: the African Studies Center, the Carolina Asia Center, the Carolina Center for the Study of the Middle East and Muslim Civilizations, the Center for European Studies, the Center for Global Initiatives, and the Institute for the Study of the Americas.

-Since spring 1996, the LAC program has offered course options in nine languages—Arabic, Dutch, French, German, Italian, Portuguese, Spanish, Swahili, and Turkish—for more than 60 different courses in 24 disciplines.
-Students who enroll in LAC recitation or discussion sections are eligible to receive one graded hour of foreign language credit.
-For enrollment instructions, semester course lists, and additional information, visit areastudies.unc.edu/lac.
+Since spring 1996, the LAC program has offered course options in a variety of languages, disciplines and course formats.
+Currently, LAC courses are offered in Arabic, Chinese, French, German, Italian, Portuguese, Spanish, and Swahili.
+Students who enroll in LAC recitation or discussion sections can receive one graded hour of world language credit.
+Some three-hour seminars in the target language are also available.
+For course offerings and additional information, visit the program's Web site.